Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/5-EVM_Solidity_Vyper_slides.md

 ---v

-## Idiosyncracies
+## Idiosyncrasies

-* Everything is 256bits
+- Everything is 256bits
-* I guess there are more?
+- I guess there are more?

 ---